defold/doc/docs/en/manuals/gui.md

 GUI components are rendered separately and on top of other game content and there are some mechanisms in place to make life easier for game developers that target device that have screens of different resolutions and aspect ratios.

-Your Defold game project specifies a target resolution in the "game project" settings, however one or more of your target devices might have a different screen resolution and aspect ratio.
+Your Defold game project specifies a target resolution in the *game project* settings, however one or more of your target devices might have a different screen resolution and aspect ratio.
 In this case this means that your game will be up- or downscaled to fit the target screen.

 Defold deals with the scaling of any GUI components differently to other game content.
 It also provides you with a set of simple, but powerful tools to lay out your user interface independently of resolution and/or aspect ratio.